 If you enjoy local history, take a walk with Chattanooga Sidewalk Tours..
 They have both a daytime Dynamo of Dixie Tour that starts at the Read House, and an evening Bluffs & Bridges Tour, that includes the Bluff View Art District, Walnut Street Bridge, and Coolidge Park.

 Try checking out Raccoon Mountain Caverns, ranked as one of the top five caves in the country.
-Raccoon Mountain has its own ghost, which you can read about, in the upcoming book Haunted Chattanooga (available October 2011).
-They have even had some success lately in communicating with him!
+Raccoon Mountain has its own ghost, which you can read about, in Haunted Chattanooga.
+They have even had some success in communicating with him!
 Make sure to ask about Willie when you go.

 Check out the beautiful outdoor Virgin of the Poor shrine in nearby New Hope, TN.
 The phone number is 423-837-7068.
 It is worth the trip.For those with children, the Chattanooga Zoo, billed as "the best little zoo in America," is a delightful stop without being too long.
 They have recently opened their Endangered Animal Carousel, with some of the most amazing carousel animals you have ever seen, all carved by the folks at Horsin' Around, Chattanooga's own carousel carving school.
 Also, the Creative Discovery Museum, right off our tour route at Chestnut and Fourth, is a wonder for children ages 2-12!
 The kids will spot the large ship, built to be accessible for all to play on, in the front glass.